graceidiare/Power_BI_Virtual_Case_Experience__Task_2/README.md

 :---------------:
 ![](tenureinyears.png)

-_There was no data modelling process required._
+_No data modelling process was required._

 ### Analysis and Visualization;